nirelkapah/LapidFinalProject/README.md

 Used Graphql To Communicate The Client , and Mongoose To Communicate The DB.
 Joi for Input Validations.

-To run the Server use node app.js over 'node' folder
+To run the Server use 'node app.js' over 'node' folder

 *DB:*